Olga-Beliaeva/VolunteerProject/README.md

 4. Download Webdriver (see Volunteer_project_Downloading Webdriver.txt for details)

 5. Sign in Telegram and manage your App (see Volunteer_project_Signing_In_Telegram.docx for details)

 6. Fill in env.example with api_id and api_hash and rename env.example to env.

-7. Find https://t.me/voluneer_project and join it
+7. Join to https://t.me/voluneer_project by link https://t.me/+mcHh1q39NCo4Yjhh

 8. Run Volunteer_project_Main.py

 9. Enter your phone number (the one registred in 4.)  and a code you received

 10. Take a look at https://t.me/voluneer_project